The Basics - Part 3

 Return to Part 1 Return to Part 2

-This category is last because it pertain to only two: Alpha and Beta.
-For close-up shots, it is customary to have some props made with extra-fine detail.
-In today's sci fi productions, that means lights, and lots of them, plus some manner of whirly-gig if needed.
-However, back in 1966, things were a little more modest.
-In those two comms, Wah created motion in the moiré field whereby the bottom paper #4 pattern is rotated against a stationary transparent #4 above it.
-He accomplished this rotation via the only way that was available to him in 1966 - a stopwatch.
+This category is last because it pertains to only two: Alpha and Beta.
+For close-up shots, it's usual for a production to have some props made with extra-fine detail.
+In a sci fi show today, that might mean blinking LEDs or a servo-driven whirly-gig.
+However, back in 1966, things were a bit more primitive.
+In those two comms, Wah created motion in the moiré field by rotating an Edmumd Scientific #4 pattern beneath a transparent #4 stationary above it.
+He accomplished this rotation via the only way available to him then - a stopwatch.

-With the wonderful discovery of Alpha, we now have a thorough understanding of exactly Wah used to make this work.
+And with the wonderful discovery of Alpha, we now know exactly how Wah made it all work.

 Star Trek TOS original "Alpha" hero communicator prop stopwatch - HeroComm.com